 A multi-instrumentalist from a young age, Sam began learning drums and piano, falling in love with guitar at age 13.
 He then started writing original music, recording his first EP during his sophomore year of high school, while playing open mics in his hometown of Portsmouth, NH.

-Over the past 4 years, Sam has performed over 700 shows across New England.
+Over the past 4 years, Sam has performed over 700 shows across the country.
 These have included dive bars, biker bars, weddings, proposals, frat parties, house concerts, and everything in between.
-Since these humble beginnings, Sam has risen in the New England scene to play large rooms such as the Music Hall in Portsmouth, NH, Boston City Winery, Blue Ocean Music Hall, The Red Room, Tupelo Music Hall, One Longfellow Square and many other large venues and intimate listening rooms.
+Since these humble beginnings, Sam has been able to tour full time at venues such as the Music Hall in Portsmouth, NH, Boston City Winery, Blue Ocean Music Hall, The Red Room, Tupelo Music Hall, One Longfellow Square and many other large venues and intimate listening rooms.
 Following the release of his single "Addicted" in early January, Sam headlined a sold out show at the 200 seat 3S Artspace in Portsmouth, NH.

 Since moving to Nashville in September 2019 following his graduation from Berklee College of Music, Sam has made a splash in music city - performing at the Bluebird Cafe within a month of moving, and sitting in again at the legendary venue with Liz Longley in February.
 Sam was the audience winner of the "Nashville Rising Song" qualifier event in September, and has been writing, playing and recording full time while making headway through Nashville.